 Could you possible hang out with these people less or make new friends?

 Are there ways you could reduce your spending so you don’t have to be at work as much if that is main contributing factor?

-I took a hard look and went on a journey to afford stay at home mom status.
+I went on a journey to afford stay at home mom status.
 It actually took multiple steps for us to get financially sound, but now I have peace of mind and more free time to focus on my family and my health.